 Getting your boiler serviced or inspected should always be at the forefront of any autumn MOT as a boiler breakdown is a grim experience.
 Many property-owners do not realise that a well-maintained boiler will burn less fuel, so having your boiler checked and your heating system serviced will save money and, most importantly, it could potentially avoid a terrible tragedy.

 Ensuring your loft has adequate insulation and fitting draught excluders will both keep your house warmer and save you energy.
 There are lots of cheap, easy ways to heat up your property, meaning your tenants will be less likely to reach for the thermostat.

 With our winters expected to get colder and heating costs on the rise, it’s important to make sure your property is well insulated and retaining as much heat as possible.
 Close all windows, and only open them during the day when the sun is shining so the rooms can absorb the free light and warmth.
 Insert a rubber or foam window draft excluder in each room, which will immediately stop draughts from entering a room and in return it will keep rooms warmer which will make it cheaper to heat.

 Put up thick curtains to block draughts.
 Curtains lined with heavy material can reduce heat loss from a room through the windows at night and considerably reduce draughts.
 Also hollow blinds fitted into place with a sealed frame and sealed shutters will also help cut draughts and keep your heat in for longer.

 Bedding down for winter

-- The cooler but still pleasant temperatures in autumn make it an ideal time to tidy up the garden and give you a head start on the growing season.
-Clear away fallen leaves and other debris, especially front lawns, ponds and beds, and trim trees or remove dead branches – ice, snow and wind could cause weak trees or branches to break and cause damage.
+The cooler but still pleasant temperatures in autumn make it an ideal time to tidy up the garden and give you a head start on the growing season.
+Clear away fallen leaves and other debris, as well as trimming trees to remove dead branches.
+Ice, snow and wind could cause weak trees or branches to break, so it's best to trim them back to avoid damage.